alpersonalwebsite/react/Redux.md

 **What is a Middleware...?** Is Logic that intercepts a process (or request) producing a side effect.
 Middlewares can be chained.
 In Redux we use Middlewares to intercept dispatched actions modifying them (or not) before they hit the reducers.
 We can also dispatch other actions or execute some logic at the dispatching time or layer.

+What is `redux-thunk`...?
+It´s a thunk middleware for Redux.
+We can use it for async HTTP requests (Redux only supports synchronous data flow).

+What is a `thunk middleware`...?
+A middleware that allows us to return from the action creator a function instead of an object.
+With thunks we can intercept those actions before dispatching.